-When AHEN bit of SSPCON3 is set; CKP is cleared by hardware after the eighth falling edge of SCL for a received matching address byte.
-When DHEN bit of SSPCON3 is set; CKP is cleared after the eighth falling edge of SCL for received data.
+When the AHEN bit of SSPCON3 is set; CKP is cleared by hardware after the 8th falling edge of SCL for a received matching address byte.
+When the DHEN bit of SSPCON3 is set; CKP is cleared after the 8th falling edge of SCL for received data.

-Stretching after the eighth falling edge of SCL allows the slave to look at the received address or data and decide if it wants to ACK the received data.
+Stretching after the 8th falling edge of SCL allows the slave to look at the received address or data and decide if it wants to ACK the received data.